schwamster/luis-adapter/README.md

 ##Tests
 mocha is used for testing.

 to run the test u need to set an environmentvariable named LuisSubscriptionKey to your own luis subscription.

+then run npm run test

+##Contributing & Building
+Everybody is welcome to contribute to this project.
+I will resolve pull requests as soon as possible.
+Source files are in Typescript in the src folder, so you will need to install typescript.

+##Breaking Changes
+Since version 0.0.52 some things have changed:
+- methods now follow js conventions -> GetIntent => getIntent...
+- there is no default export anymore -> so in es5 import: var LuisAdapter = require("luis-adapter").LuisAdapter;
+instead of
+    var LuisAdapter = require("luis-adapter");